juiyangchang/CarND-Term1-Vehicle-Detection/README.md

  'ext__spatial_size': (24, 24),
  'svc__C': 100.0}
 ```
-Moving forward, I will use the above set of parameters to train my classifer.
+Moving forward, I will use the above set of parameters to train my classifier.

  #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
 The model training procedure can be find in cell `[26]｀.
 Basically I create a pipeline that extracts features,
-standardize the features, then fit to the features with Linear SVM classifier:
+standardize the features, then fit a Linear SVM classifier to the features:
 ``` python
 pipeline = Pipeline([('ext', Extract()), ('imp', Imputer()), ('scl', StandardScaler()), ('svc', LinearSVC())]) pipeline.fit(X, y)